sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-If user does not have sufficient permissions, he will see result like this:
+If the user does not have sufficient permissions, they will see a result like this:

 ```json
 {